Dreamweaver Behaviors

 An action consists of pre-written JavaScript code that performs a specific task, such as opening a browser window, showing or hiding a layer, playing a sound, or stopping a Macromedia Shockwave movie.
 The actions provided with Dreamweaver are carefully written by Dreamweaver engineers to provide maximum cross-browser compatibility.

-Continue reading about how to use behaviors by checking out the links to the specific behaviors's tutorial in the list above.
+Continue reading about how to use behaviors by checking out the links to the specific behavior's tutorial in the list above.